circleci/circleci-docs/jekyll/_cci2/executor-types.md

 - Your application is self-sufficient
 - Your application requires additional services to be tested
-- Your application is distributed as a Docker Image (requires using [Remote Docker][building-docker-images])
+- Your application is distributed as a Docker image (requires using [Remote Docker][building-docker-images])
 - You want to use `docker-compose` (requires using [Remote Docker][building-docker-images])

 Choosing Docker limits your runs to what is possible from within a Docker container (including our [Remote Docker][building-docker-images] feature).
 For instance, if you require low-level access to the network or need to mount external volumes consider using `machine`.